visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 Clearly defining luma.gl's goals as a framework, and structuring the codebase and documentation around those goals, would benefit it in the following ways:
 - Reduce its complexity and associated maintenance costs
 - Reduce the weight it imposes on applications that use it
-- Make the value proposition it's making clear to potential users
+- Make its value proposition clear to potential users
 - Simplify adoption

 ## Overview

+The first step towards simplifying luma.gl is to be explicit about what its goals are.
+I propose that changes be made around the following key principles:
+- Targeting intermediate to advanced WebGL users
+- All systems implemented should solve explicitly identified problems.
+Experiments are encouraged, but those that fail to find a use case should be removed
+- Structured around levels of abstraction, primarily helper tools for low-level WebGL work, WebGL wrapper classes, and higher-level engine features
+- Increased focus on architectural fundamentals, simplicity, building systems that are easy to reason about.
+Less focus on using the latest APIs or frameworks

-A refactor of luma.gl could occur in three phases:
+The actual refactor of luma.gl would occur in three phases:

 ### Clean Out Unused Code

-The following are systems I consider overly complex and/or that haven't found a use case:
+This will warrant some discussion.
+The following are systems I believe should be considered for removal or consolidation:
-- SceneGraphNode, BaseModel, Model
-- CameraNode
+- `SceneGraphNode`, `BaseModel`, `Model` - functionality could be supported with just the `Model` and `Group` classes
+- `CameraNode` - Appears unused
-- Uniform animations
+- Uniform animations - Complex and unused
-- ShaderCache
+- `ShaderCache` - Superseded by `ProgramManager`
-- core/lighting, core/materials (currently empty or simple data classes)
+- core/lighting, core/materials - currently empty or simple data classes

-The usage of the following should be verified:
-- core/multipass
+- core/multipass - Appears unused
-- seer integration
+- seer integration - Complex and will interfere with other parts of the system if enabled (e.g. GPU timing).
+Is anyone using it?
-- debug/parameter-definitions
+- debug/parameter-definitions - Appears unused
-- gpgpu module
-- main module
+- main module - Appears unused

-We could also potentially move core/geometry into math.gl
+- core/geometry - Perhaps better suited to math.gl?

 ### Structure Modules Around Meaningful Themes